-- ⅔ cup sugar
+- 3 tablespoons sugar

-- Zest of one medium orange
+- grated zest of one orange & one lemon

 - 1 tsp. vanilla extract